jint-method/model-view-viewmodel-controller/README.md

 ## Controller

-Unlike [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) this pattern introduces a controller.
-The role of a controller is to manage a state that can be passed down to its children.
+Unlike [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) this pattern has a controller.
+The role of a controller is to manage a state that can render through the children's views.

 - controllers are static
 - controllers manage a state